Geometry of tropical mutation surfaces with a single mutation: Introduction

-\item the surface $X_{f}(\mathcal{P})$ is toric if and only if $f$ is equivalent to $(y+1)^s$, and either: \begin{enumerate} \item all but one of the coefficients $c_i$ are $+1$ and the others are nonpositive, or \item all but one of the coefficients $c_i$ are $-1$ and the others are nonnegative. \end{enumerate} \end{enumerate}
+\item The surface \(X_f(\mathcal P)\) is toric if and only if one of the following combinatorial conditions holds: \begin{enumerate} \item \(f\) has exactly one distinct root, and either exactly one \(c_i=1\) with all other \(c\)-weights nonpositive, or exactly one \(c_i=-1\) with all other \(c\)-weights nonnegative; \item \(f\) has exactly two distinct roots, exactly one \(c_i=1\), exactly one \(c_k=-1\), and all other \(c\)-weights are zero. \end{enumerate} \end{enumerate} \end{introthm}